New to Triathlon

 What is a Triathlon?

-Triathlons come in various distances, the distances are:
+Triathlons come in various distances, suitable for beginners through to experiened athletes.
+The distances are:

 • Sprint : 750m swim, 20km cycle, 5km run